A regularized shallow-water waves system with slip-wall boundary conditions in a basin: Theory and numerical analysis: Derivation of the new system

 \subsection{Asymptotic reasoning}

-In what follows we consider characteristic quantities for typical waves in the Boussinesq regime, in particular a typical wave amplitude $a_0$ and length $\lambda_0$ and a typical depth $D_0$.
+In what follows we consider characteristic quantities for typical waves in the Boussinesq regime, in particular a typical wave amplitude $a_0$ and length $\lambda_0$ and a typical constant depth $D_0$.
 We will denote the linear wave speed by $c_0=\sqrt{gD_0}$.
-We also denote the typical deviation of the bottom topography to be of the form $D=D_0+ D_b$ with typical deviation of $D_b$ to be $d_0$, and the dimensionless variables
+The bottom topography is defined as $D=D_0+ D_b$ where $D_b$ is the typical deviation from the typical depth $D_0$.
+We also define the order of bottom topography variations $d_0$, and the dimensionless variables